 Staff & Board

-Staff include a Director, Business Manager, Gallery & Media Coordinator and a Special Events Coordinator.
+Staff include a Director, Business Manager and Gallery & Media Coordinator.
 As well as contracting artists, writers and curators, Umbrella is also committed to engaging interested individuals in all facets of the organisation, through active participation in its thriving membership and volunteer program.

 Jonathan McBurnie is an artist and arts writer from Townsville, incubated by the long, humid days perfect for reading, writing and drawing comics.
 Jonathan undertook a Bachelor of Fine Arts with Honours at Brisbane’s Queensland College of Art, where he subsequently worked for several years as the Fine Art department’s administrator, and sporadic teaching.
 Relocating to Sydney for postgraduate study in 2011, Jonathan completing a PhD at the University of Sydney, where he was supervised by Adam Geczy, Stuart Bailey and Danie Mellor.
 Jonathan’s thesis, entitled ‘Collisions: Drawing in the Digital Age’, examined the continued vitality of traditional drawing technique and technologies in the face of rapid digital advancement.